 Descriptive data

-A participant flow diagram presented in Appendix 2 indicates how the messages were sent to almost all participants as intended.
+A participant flow diagram presented in Figure 1 indicates how the messages were sent to almost all participants as intended.

 Of the 375 participants consenting to accelerometer measurements as part of the main trial, 95 opted out of receiving reminders and an additional 7 did not receive messages due to technical difficulties.
 In the end, the SMS messages with reasons were sent to 138 and the succinct messages to 135 participants.
 Consent rate for reminders was 54% (101 out of 186) in the first wave and 95% for the second wave (179 out of 189).